haberdashPI/hearing_loss/plans2018.md

 1. ~2 min introduction, format
 2. ~30 min intro to hearing loss and methods to address hearing loss
+3. ~5 min break
+4. ~23 min part 1 of hearing
-3. ~15-20 min class discussion: identify limitations and propose solutions
+4. ~15-20 min class discussion: identify limitations and propose solutions
-4. ~5 min break
-5. ~30 min: part 1 lecture on human hearing (in context of how this relates to hearing loss)
+5. ~10 min: part 2 lecture on human hearing (in context of how this relates to hearing loss)

 Day 2: